-BridgeId ::= OCTET STRING (SIZE (8)) -- the Bridge-Identifier as -- used in the Spanning Tree -- Protocol to uniquely identify a bridge.
-Its first two octets -- (in network byte order) contain a priority value and its last -- 6 octets contain the MAC address used to refer to a bridge in a -- unique fashion (typically, the numerically smallest MAC address -- of all ports on the bridge). -- Several objects in this MIB module represent values of timers -- used by the Spanning Tree Protocol.
-In this MIB, these timers -- have values in units of hundreths of a second (i.e. 1/100 secs). -- These timers, when stored in a Spanning Tree Protocol's BPDU, -- are in units of 1/256 seconds.
-Note, however, that 802.1d/D9 -- specifies a settable granularity of no more than 1 second for -- these timers.
-To avoid ambiguity, a data type is defined here -- as a textual convention and all representation of these timers -- in this MIB module are defined using this data type.
-An algorithm -- is also defined for converting between the different units, to -- ensure a timer's value is not distorted by multiple conversions. -- The data type is: Timeout ::= INTEGER -- a STP timer in units of 1/100 seconds -- To convert a Timeout value into a value in units of -- 1/256 seconds, the following algorithm should be used: b = floor((n 256) / 100) -- where: floor = quotient [ignore remainder] n is the value in 1/100 second units b is the value in 1/256 second units -- To convert the value from 1/256 second units back to -- 1/100 seconds, the following algorithm should be used: n = ceiling((b 100) / 256) -- where: ceiling = quotient [if remainder is 0], or quotient + 1 [if remainder is non-zero] n is the value in 1/100 second units b is the value in 1/256 second units -- Note: it is important that the arithmetic operations are done -- in the order specified (i.e., multiply first, divide second). dot1dBridge OBJECT IDENTIFIER ::= { mib-2 17 }
+-- Several objects in this MIB module represent values of -- timers used by the Spanning Tree Protocol.
+In this -- MIB, these timers have values in units of hundreths of -- a second (i.e. 1/100 secs). -- These timers, when stored in a Spanning Tree Protocol's -- BPDU, are in units of 1/256 seconds.
+Note, however, -- that 802.1D-1990 specifies a settable granularity of -- no more than 1 second for these timers.
+To avoid -- ambiguity, a data type is defined here as a textual -- convention and all representation of these timers -- in this MIB module are defined using this data type.
+An -- algorithm is also defined for converting between the -- different units, to ensure a timer's value is not -- distorted by multiple conversions. -- The data type is: Timeout ::= INTEGER -- a STP timer in units of 1/100 seconds -- To convert a Timeout value into a value in units of -- 1/256 seconds, the following algorithm should be used: b = floor((n 256) / 100) -- where: floor = quotient [ignore remainder] n is the value in 1/100 second units b is the value in 1/256 second units -- To convert the value from 1/256 second units back to -- 1/100 seconds, the following algorithm should be used: n = ceiling((b 100) / 256) -- where: ceiling = quotient [if remainder is 0], or quotient + 1 [if remainder is non-zero] n is the value in 1/100 second units b is the value in 1/256 second units -- Note: it is important that the arithmetic operations are -- done in the order specified (i.e., multiply first, divide -- second).

+dot1dBridge OBJECT IDENTIFIER ::= { mib-2 17 }

--- groups in the Bridge MIB OBJECT IDENTIFIER ::= { dot1dBridge 1 } dot1dBase OBJECT IDENTIFIER ::= { dot1dBridge 2 } dot1dStp OBJECT IDENTIFIER ::= { dot1dBridge 3 } dot1dSr OBJECT IDENTIFIER ::= { dot1dBridge 4 } dot1dTp OBJECT IDENTIFIER ::= { dot1dBridge 5 } dot1dStatic -- the dot1dBase group -- Implementation of the dot1dBase group is mandatory for all -- bridges. dot1dBaseBridgeAddress OBJECT-TYPE SYNTAX MacAddress ACCESS read-only STATUS mandatory DESCRIPTION "The MAC address used by this bridge when it must be referred to in a unique fashion.
+-- groups in the Bridge MIB OBJECT IDENTIFIER ::= { dot1dBridge 1 } dot1dBase OBJECT IDENTIFIER ::= { dot1dBridge 2 } dot1dStp OBJECT IDENTIFIER ::= { dot1dBridge 3 } dot1dSr -- separately documented dot1dTp OBJECT IDENTIFIER ::= { dot1dBridge 4 } dot1dStatic OBJECT IDENTIFIER ::= { dot1dBridge 5 } -- the dot1dBase group -- Implementation of the dot1dBase group is mandatory for all -- bridges. dot1dBaseBridgeAddress OBJECT-TYPE SYNTAX MacAddress ACCESS read-only STATUS mandatory DESCRIPTION "The MAC address used by this bridge when it must be referred to in a unique fashion.
 It is recommended that this be the numerically smallest MAC address of all ports that belong to this bridge.
 However it is only required to be unique.
 When concatenated with dot1dStpPriority a unique BridgeIdentifier is formed which is used in the Spanning Tree Protocol."
-REFERENCE "P802.1d/D9, July 14, 1989: Sections 6.4.1.1.3 and 3.12.5" ::= { dot1dBase 1 } dot1dBaseNumPorts OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The number of ports controlled by this bridging entity."
-REFERENCE "P802.1d/D9, July 14, 1989: Section 6.4.1.1.3" ::= { dot1dBase 2 } dot1dBaseType OBJECT-TYPE SYNTAX INTEGER {
+REFERENCE "IEEE 802.1D-1990: Sections 6.4.1.1.3 and 3.12.5" ::= { dot1dBase 1 } dot1dBaseNumPorts OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The number of ports controlled by this bridging entity."
+REFERENCE "IEEE 802.1D-1990: Section 6.4.1.1.3" ::= { dot1dBase 2 } dot1dBaseType OBJECT-TYPE

 '''

+SYNTAX INTEGER {

 unknown(1),

 transparent-only(2),

 sourceroute-only(3),

 srt(4)

 }

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION

 "Indicates what type of bridging this bridge can

 perform.
 If a bridge is actually performing a

 certain type of bridging this will be indicated by

 entries in the port table for the given type."

 ::= { dot1dBase 3 }

 -- The Generic Bridge Port Table

 dot1dBasePortTable OBJECT-TYPE

 SYNTAX SEQUENCE OF Dot1dBasePortEntry

 ACCESS not-accessible

 STATUS mandatory

 DESCRIPTION

 "A table that contains generic information about

 every port that is associated with this bridge.

 Transparent, source-route, and srt ports are

 included."

 ::= { dot1dBase 4 }

 dot1dBasePortEntry OBJECT-TYPE

 SYNTAX Dot1dBasePortEntry

 ACCESS not-accessible

 STATUS mandatory

 DESCRIPTION

 "A list of information for each port of the

 bridge."

 REFERENCE

-"P802.1d/D9, July 14, 1989: Section 6.4.2, 6.6.1"
+"IEEE 802.1D-1990: Section 6.4.2, 6.6.1"

 INDEX { dot1dBasePort }

 ::= { dot1dBasePortTable 1 }

 Dot1dBasePortEntry ::=

 SEQUENCE {

 dot1dBasePort

 INTEGER,

 dot1dBasePortIfIndex

 INTEGER,

 dot1dBasePortCircuit

-OBJECT IDENTIFIER,

-dot1dBasePortDelayExceededDiscards

 '''